-This is a seemingly obvious tip, however, treats are more important than just to teach your dog to sit and stay.
+This is a seemingly obvious tip.
+However, treats are more important than just teaching your dog to sit and stay.
 Treats will show your dog that good behavior is rewarded and will give your dog the incentive to behave and respect you and other humans.
-Make sure that you reinforce good behavior with treats; such as when your dog goes to the door when he or she has to go to the bathroom or when he or she drops what is in his or her mouth the first time you say so.
+Ensure that you reinforce good behavior with treats, such as when your dog goes to the door when he or she has to go to the bathroom or when he or she drops what is in his or her mouth the first time you say so.

 2. Provide the Right Amount of Exercise and Attention

 To ensure that your dog has behaved, make sure that you are providing the right amount of exercise and attention at all times.
-Depending on what kind of dog you get, the exercise and attention needs will vary; however, it’s crucial that you take the time to take your dog on walks and to play with him or her.
+Depending on what kind of dog you get, the exercise and attention needs will vary; however, you must take the time to take your dog on walks and to play with him or her.

-Dogs that have pent up energy are more likely to act up because they will be bored.
+Dogs that have pent-up energy are more likely to act up because they will be bored.
 Similarly, the more you exercise and play with your dog, the more that he or she will learn how to act during these times.
-For example, to properly train your dog not to pull while on a leash, you will need to frequently walk him.
-Or, to teach your dog to not get too crazy during playtime, you will need to show her what she can and can’t do while playing, such as nip.
+For example, to properly train your dog not to pull while on a leash, you will need to walk him frequently.
+Or, to teach your dog not to get too crazy during playtime, you will need to show her what she can and can’t do while playing, such as nip.

 3. Puppy-Proof Your Home/ Crate Train